Deepakdanger/WeatherApp/README.md

 # Weather_App

 This is a weather application made using javascript.
-A user can search for any city and my application will fetched from Open_weather_api and give you the current location, temperature, and humidity.
-The user can also change the temperature from fahrenheit to celcius and vice-versa.
+A user can search for any city and my application will be fetched from Open_weather_api and give you the current location, temperature, and humidity.
+The user can also change the temperature from Fahrenheit to celsius and vice-versa.

 <div align="center">